souravmsh/google-fonts-downloader/README.md

 * Run the source code on local/web server.
 * Just copy any font link.
 (For Example:- https://fonts.googleapis.com/css?family=Lato:300,400,400i,700)
 * Paste into input box and hit enter.
-* After proccessing, you will see the download button and click on it button to download the file.
+* After proccessing, you will see the download button and click on it to download the file.